Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: System Model

-\textit{Shuffle Phase}: According to the output functions arranged, for each node $k$ where $k\in[K]$, the set of assigned output functions is denoted by
+\textit{Shuffle Phase}: According to the output functions assignment, for each node $k\in[K]$, the set of assigned output functions is denoted by

 Each node transmits multicast message(s) derived from locally computed IVs to the other nodes, such that after the Shuffle phase, each node can recover all necessary IVs of the assigned output functions.
-We denote the multicast message(s) transmitted by node $k\in[K]$ as $X_k\in\mathbb{F}_{2^{l_k}}$.
+We denote the multicast message(s) transmitted by node $k\in[K]$ as $X_k\in\mathbb{F}_{2^{l_k}}$. { Having generated the message $X_k$, node $k$ multicasts it to all other nodes.
+By the end of Shuffle phase, each of the $K$ nodes receives $X_1,\ldots,X_K$ free of error.}

 \textit{Reduce Phase}: During the Reduce phase, each node $k\in[K]$ reconstructs all the needed IVs for each $q\in\mathcal{W}_k$ by using the messages transmitted in the Shuffle phase and the IVs computed locally in $\mathcal{I}_k$.